myersg86/gitlab/doc/user/application_security/dependency_scanning/index.md

 vulnerabilities using Dependency Scanning.
 All dependencies are scanned, including the transitive dependencies (also known as nested dependencies).

-You can take advantage of Dependency Scanning by either [including the CI job](#configuration) in your existing `.gitlab-ci.yml` file or by implicitly using [Auto Dependency Scanning](../../../topics/autodevops/index.md#auto-dependency-scanning-ultimate) that is provided by [Auto DevOps](../../../topics/autodevops/index.md).
+You can take advantage of Dependency Scanning by either [including the Dependency Scanning template](#configuration) in your existing `.gitlab-ci.yml` file or by implicitly using [Auto Dependency Scanning](../../../topics/autodevops/index.md#auto-dependency-scanning-ultimate) that is provided by [Auto DevOps](../../../topics/autodevops/index.md).